awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-quickstart.md

 **2** If you specify the condition element, `ssm:SessionDocumentAccessCheck`, as `true`, the system checks that a user has explicit access to the defined session document, in this example `SSM-SessionManagerRunShell`, before a session is established\.
 For more information, see [Enforce a session document permission check for the AWS CLI](getting-started-sessiondocumentaccesscheck.md)\.

 **3** The `kms:GenerateDataKey` permission enables the creation of a data encryption key that will be used to encrypt session data\.
-If you will use AWS Key Management Service \(AWS KMS\) encryption for your session data, replace *key\-name* with the Amazon Resource Name \(ARN\) of the AWS KMS key you want to use, in the format `arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-12345EXAMPLE`\.
-If you won't use AWS KMS key encryption for your session data, remove the following content from the policy\.
+If you will use AWS Key Management Service \(AWS KMS\) encryption for your session data, replace *key\-name* with the Amazon Resource Name \(ARN\) of the KMS key you want to use, in the format `arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-12345EXAMPLE`\.
+If you won't use KMS key encryption for your session data, remove the following content from the policy\.

 ```
 ,